xdmushui/partner-center-sdk/develop/get-a-list-of-self-serve-policies.md

 # Get a list of self-serve policies

-This article describes how to get a collection of resources that represents self-serve policies for an entity.
+Gets a collection of resources that represents self-serve policies for an entity.

 ## Prerequisites